WolfCipher/GuildMaster/README.md

 # GuildMaster
 This is a medieval fantasy game where you play as a character given a second chance at life to become a better person.
-Once a businessman in the modern world, the player character is now the master of a guild associated with the goddess who brought him back to life.
+Once a businessman in the modern world, the player character is now the master of a guild devoted to the goddess who brought him back to life.

 The game was created using Unity, Photoshop, and Inky.
 The game is written in C#.